AlfonsoJLuna/chip8swemu/README.md

 *Multiplatform CHIP-8 and Super-CHIP emulator.*

+## chip8swemu/core

-chip8swemu is a CHIP-8 and Super-CHIP emulator focused on portability.
-The emulator core is written in standard C99 as a library with no other dependencies.
+The emulator core is a CHIP-8 and Super-CHIP interpreter library written in standard C99 with no other dependencies.
 It can be easily included in any project adding the `chip8.h` and `chip8.c` files and can run in almost any machine.

-## Platform: Desktop
+## chip8swemu/platform/desktop

+chip8swemu has a cross-platform frontend for the desktop based on [SDL2](http://libsdl.org) and [ImGui](https://github.com/ocornut/imgui).

 ![frontend-1](/images/frontend-1.png) | ![frontend-2](/images/frontend-2.png) | ![frontend-3](/images/frontend-3.png)
 :-----------: | :-------------: | :-------------: